Content Query Languages

 These are all examples of what are formally known as “domain-specific languages” (DSLs), or colloquially as “little languages.”

-Some concepts that are very basic developers are just too abstract – branching, variables, looping, etc. Those are a step too far.
+Some concepts that are very basic developers to are just too abstract from editors – branching, variables, looping, etc. Editors like “straight line” execution, so those are a step too far.
 But how far is too far?

 Well, that’s the trick, really…